-If you want something even broader than this you can have a look at our how economy impacts currency rates guide or use our overvalued and undervalued economic calendar events guide.
+If you want something even broader than this you can have a look at our how the economy impacts currency rates guide or use our overvalued and undervalued economic calendar events guide.
 If you want to get the full picture and be able to forecast future currency rates accurately, we recommend you would also check our technical analysis guide for beginners.

 Starting the story with inflation

 Using the simplest approach ever, let’s understand the relationship between what could sound as complicated financial terms.
-As global population keeps on growing, people have more and more needs and global demand increases.
-Every days that goes by, more people need to have access to housing, health & transportation services.
+As the global population keeps on growing, people have more and more needs and global demand increases.
+Every day that goes by, more people need to have access to housing, health & transportation services.
 Every day that goes by, more people want to travel, discover the world and experience new things.

 As we all know, prices are the result of two market forces: supply and demand.
 As demand increases, prices increase and we see inflation.
-In other words, inflation is a natural process whose deep roots are related to global population increase.
-Now, at times not only the population increases, but people get wealthier.
+In other words, inflation is a natural process whose deep roots are related to the global population increase.
+Now, at times not only the population increases but people get wealthier.
 As people get wealthier, they obviously consume more which boosts the increase in demand for goods and services.

 To get a better idea about inflation, one should understand that there are two types of inflation.
-Demand pull inflation (explained above) comes from higher demand.
-On the other hand, cost push inflation results from higher costs especially energy related ones (increased oil prices).
+Demand-pull inflation (explained above) comes from higher demand.
+On the other hand, cost-push inflation results from higher costs especially energy-related ones (increased oil prices).

 So in every country, an institution called the Central Bank (FED in the US) will seek to avoid deflation and keep inflation under control.
-Indeed too much inflation (especially cost push) leads to an unstable environment where people’s purchasing power gets affected and where disparities between rich and poor get bigger.
+Indeed too much inflation (especially cost-push) leads to an unstable environment where people’s purchasing power gets affected and where disparities between rich and poor get bigger.
 So usually, developed countries’ central banks will target an inflation rate equal to 2%.
 In order to achieve this monetary policy objective, central banks will make use of various tools including the most important one: interest rates.

 Moving to Interest Rates

 So we all want to buy cheap and sell expensive.
-In the fixed income world, we want to borrow at a low rate and earn savings when interest rates are high.
+In the fixed-income world, we want to borrow at a low rate and earn savings when interest rates are high.
 Therefore, whenever inflation shoots up, the central bank will increase interest rates.
-As interest rates get to increase, we would be incentivized to earn on savings rather than borrow (no one wants to pay high interest rates).
+As interest rates get to increase, we would be incentivized to earn on savings rather than borrow (no one wants to pay high-interest rates).
 As a logical result, people save money and borrow less – which decreases the supply of money in the economy.
 Therefore, with less money flowing, money becomes more scarce and therefore more valuable which reduces inflation.

 Looking at the opposite scenario, let’s think that a country is getting into deflation.
-First thing to say is that deflation is an extremely dangerous process that needs to be avoided at all costs.
+The first thing to say is that deflation is an extremely dangerous process that needs to be avoided at all costs.
 If you think that assets prices are going down, you do not invest and keep your money.
 As people behave in the same way, demand for goods and services decreases and deflation gets even worse.
 In other words, deflation gets countries into vicious circles.
-In order to avoid deflation, central bank would reduce interest rates in order to incentivize spending and investment through borrowing.
+In order to avoid deflation, the central bank would reduce interest rates in order to incentivize spending and investment through borrowing.